pingidentity/pingdirectory-go-client/docs/LocationApi.md

 )

 func main() {
-    locationName := "locationName_example" // string | Name of the location to be read
+    locationName := "locationName_example" // string | Name of the Location to be deleted

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)